Frequently Asked Questions

 Having a family and being a graduate student is often quite a balancing act.
 Students with younger children can find it especially challenging to balance their children’s needs with the demands of the program, especially around arrangements for the Maitri retreats.
 At the same time, the program tries to be responsive to the needs of parents and many parents have successfully completed the program.
-Some of the ways that have been arranged are for parents to visit their children at selected times during the retreats and, occasionally, a parent is allowed to bring a child.
-In these cases, the parent must provide for a full-time "nanny" for the time that the child is at the retreat.
+Some of the ways that have been arranged are for parents to visit their children at selected times during the retreats and, in rare cases, a parent is allowed to bring a child.
+The parent must then provide a full-time "nanny" for the time that the child is at the retreat.

 "Are there prerequisites for this program?
 I haven’t studied psychology before."